10 Best Small Towns in Montana

 Pop.
 783

 With just 783 residents, Darby ("Where the Bitterroot Begins") offers 178 recreation sites nearby with a safety score of 10/10 and a moderate cost of living.
 The local graduation rate is 88%.
 Unemployment: 3.4%.
 Main industry: construction.
 24 homes currently for sale.
-Nestled in Ravalli County County at 3,885 feet, it's authentic Montana.
+Nestled in Ravalli County at 3,885 feet, it's authentic Montana.

 #3